timwarnock/experimental-scala/scripts/README.md

 # Scala is a Scripting Language!
 Behold!
-Scala is a perfectly acceptable shell scripting langauge.
+Scala is a perfectly usable shell scripting langauge.

 Unfortunately, I keep seeing things like this,
 ```scala